1871fotc/1871fotc.github.io/docs/research/find-a-grave.md

 # How to find a grave in Toowong Cemetery

 Heritage‑listed Toowong Cemetery is the largest cemetery in Queensland.
-It can be difficult to find a grave as some graves are unmarked, headstones have been destroyed, and sections are not signed.
+It can be difficult to find a grave as some graves are unmarked and some headstones have been destroyed.

 ## Search for a person's grave